NewTec-GmbH/ZumoComSystem/README.md

 The communication between the Shield and the Zumo is done through Maxim's [MAX3421E](https://datasheets.maximintegrated.com/en/ds/MAX3421E.pdf) in conjunction with the [USB Host Shield 2.0](https://github.com/felis/USB_Host_Shield_2.0) Library.
 Due to a [bug](https://github.com/felis/USB_Host_Shield_2.0/issues/295) preventing the communication with the Zumo Robot, this project uses a [fork](https://github.com/NewTec-GmbH/USB_Host_Shield_2.0/tree/3_Endpoints_ACM) of the original library.

-With security in mind, the Shield uses a [HTTPs Web Server](https://github.com/NewTec-GmbH/esp32_https_server), as well as other cryptographic functionalities to secure the user's information.

 Additional features such as extra batteries and remote control of the robot's buttons have been also implemented.

 The following diagram depicts the minimal wiring setup for the successful flashing of the Zumo Robot: